 Applicants who have been out of school for a considerable amount of time can submit letters of recommendation from employers, business colleagues, and mentors.
 Letters from family members and close personal friends are discouraged.
 These letters should address skills relevant to your potential success in law school.

 Please note that LSAC will not release an applicant's CAS report to McGeorge until they have received a minimum of two letters of recommendation.
-Furthermore, the application will remain incomplete and will not be reviewed until the applicant's file is complete.
+The application will remain incomplete and will not be reviewed until the applicant's file is complete.

 Credential Assembly Service (CAS) and LSAT or GRE

-Applicants must register with LSAC for the Law School Admission Test (LSAT) and LSAC's Credential Assembly Services (CAS).
+Applicants must register with LSAC for the Law School Admission Test (LSAT) or Graduate Record Exam (GRE) and LSAC's Credential Assembly Services (CAS).
 Transcripts of prior college and university coursework must be furnished directly to LSAC.
 LSAT scores must be from administrations within five years prior to the year of enrollment.
-An application file is not complete and will not be reviewed until an applicant's law school report, including an LSAT score, has been received.
+An application file is not complete and will not be reviewed until an applicant's law school report, including an LSAT score or GRE score, has been received.
+Please note, if you have a valid LSAT score on file, the GRE score will NOT be considered for admission.
 (Applicants whose undergraduate degrees are not from educational institutions within the United States, its territories or Canada must use LSAC's Credential Assembly Service for international document authentication and evaluation.)

-McGeorge School of Law maintains a long-standing policy of not discriminating in any of its activities on the basis of race, gender, sexual orientation, national or ethnic origin, disability, marital status, age, color or religious belief.
+McGeorge School of Law maintains a long-standing policy of not discriminating in any of its activities based on race, gender, sexual orientation, national or ethnic origin, disability, marital status, age, color or religious belief.

 All transcripts for college and graduate work must be submitted directly to LSAC.
 LSAC will evaluate each transcript and forward a report to each law school the applicant designates.